 - Independent contractors

 - Transportation employees

-Free Oregon Overtime Lawsuit Consultations
+Oregon Overtime Lawsuit Consultations

 You may be well-served to consult an experienced attorney if you believe your right to overtime pay as an employee in Oregon has been violated.
 There is a two-year statute of limitations for overtime pay lawsuits in Oregon, which means that plaintiffs have the potential to recover unpaid overtime wages for the two years prior to the date they file their claim.
-To learn whether your right to Oregon overtime pay has been infringed upon, we invite you to contact us to schedule a free evaluation of your claim by a respected employment lawyer familiar with Oregon overtime pay laws.
+To learn whether your right to Oregon overtime pay has been infringed upon, we invite you to contact us to schedule a case evaluation of your claim by a respected employment lawyer familiar with Oregon overtime pay laws.